CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 - mobile: unsupport processing the situation of appearing captcha
 - pc: it is a digital captcha, just return the corresponding digital recognition result

-### twitter
+### Twitter
 #### Supported modes
-The supported modes of twitter include:
+The supported modes of Twitter include:
 - pc
 #### Example
-Here is an example to login in twitter:
+Here is an example to login in Twitter:
 ```python
 from DecryptLogin import login
 lg = login.Login()